Robotics-Club-IIT-BHU/Robotics-Camp-2023/Phase2 - Week1/Linear Regression/readme.md

 Some resources to dig deeper:
 * `StatsQuest`: https://youtube.com/playlist?list=PLblh5JKOoLUIzaEkCLIUxQFjPIlapw8nU
-* `Hands-On Machine Learning Book` : For learning more about Scikit-Learn and Machine Learning.
+* `Hands-On Machine Learning Book`: For learning more about Scikit-Learn and Machine Learning.
+* `Medium Articles`: They are the best place to look for any topic.